 After having no high of 32° or colder this winter until 1/4, today was the thirty-first day in the six weeks since then to have a high that cold (three-fourths of the days).
 Today was the end of a seven-day streak with highs of 32° or colder (and eleventh day of the past twelve).
 It would be followed fifteen days later by another seven-day streak.

-The morning low of 4° was the eighth low in the single digits since 1/29 - and there would be four more in the month of February.
+The morning low of 4° was the eighth low in the single digits since 1/29 - and there would be four more this month.

 The temperature fell steadily through the day, from 30° to 5° (on its way to -8° the following morning).